bghorvath/TextMiningTheBechdelTest/README.md

-## Text mining movie scripts to perform the Bechdel test using spaCy
+## Movie script information extraction using spaCy to perform the Bechdel test

-Exploring long-term trend of female representation in movies according to the Bechdel test by text mining movie scripts
+Information extraction from movie scripts to explore long-term trend of female representation in movies according to the Bechdel test

 The data for the project can be downloaded from: